-Notification and Acknowledgement
+1.5.3 Notification and Acknowledgement

-Before a background check is conducted, NPAIHB will obtain the individual's signature on a statement that the individual was notified of NPAIHB's requirement for a background investigation as a condition of employment, the individual's right to receive a copy of the criminal history report and to challenge the accuracy of the information contained in the report.
-Such a statement may be part of the application form.
+Before a background check is conducted, NPAIHB will obtain the individual's signature on a statement that the individual was notified of NPAIHB's requirement for a background investigation as a condition of employment under Section 1.5.1, the individual's right to receive a copy of the criminal history report and to challenge the accuracy of the information contained in the report, as provided in Section 1.6.3(c).
+Such a statement may be part of the application form under Section 1.3.2.

-Steps for Conducting Background Investigations
+1.5.4 Steps for Conducting Background Investigations